Treaty of Fontainebleau (October 1807): Article 13

 Islands, colonies and other overseas properties of Portugal would be divided between Spain and France.

 Article 14

 Confirmed that the treaty was secret and required ratification in the Spanish capital, Madrid, no more than 20 days after its signature.

 Supplementary terms

 The troops to be assembled for the invasion consisted of 25,000 French infantry and 3,000 cavalry.
 Spain would provide 24,000 infantry, 30 guns and 3,000 cavalry.
 The Spanish cavalry, artillery and 8,000 infantry would join the French at Alcantara then march to Lisbon.
 Entre Minho e Douro and Oporto would be occupied by 10,000 Spanish infantry while 6,000 invaded Portuguese Extramadura and the Algarves.
 To counter any English interference or Portuguese opposition, 40,000 men would assemble at Bayonne.

 Aftermath

-Junot's army entered Lisbon on 30 November, whereupon the Portuguese royal family departed for Brazil where they would remain until 1821.
+Junot's army entered Lisbon on 30 November, only to find the Portuguese royal family had departed for Brazil three days before where they would remain until 1821.

 In 1808, France would launch a takeover in Spain, triggering the Peninsular War.